LehanDong/lehandongwebsite/_pages/publications.md

 author_profile: true
 ---

+Thanks for visiting!
+Below is a summary of my RA work and academic contributions.

 ### Selected Work in Progress:
 * “Trade Dynamics and Regional Integration under Trump-era Tariffs: Evidence from Hengqin”  with Dr. Chen Huang, Tsinghua University
 * “Seigniorage and Monetary Policy Transmission” with Dr. Chen Huang, Tsinghua University